QUIQQER/QUIQQER/README.md

 Thanks for all the nice lines of code.
 If we forget somebody, please not hesitate and write us an email.

-Henning and Moritz from PCSG
+Henning and Moritz from PCSG / QUIQQER
-support@pcsg.de